Pum8i/pumbi/README.md

 - Accent Color - Change the color of the heading and the decorator.
 - Tech Skills Grouping - Change how the Tech skills are grouped.

+# Chuck Norris

+Simple example of fetching data from an API.

 ## TODOS

 - Add specific skills to each experience, maybe?
+- Add font selector.
 - Add some tests.
+- Add About page?